Skip to main content

 Not this: ["cat myfile.txt"]

 Piping and other operators are not supported as of right now.
-If these are needed then you must make a script as of now:
+If these are needed then you must make a script:

 command = ["cat", "myfile.txt", "|", "head"] # Would fail